sachieko/lo5r-app/README.md

   * Site has technique pages where techniques are sorted by type ✅
     1. Techniques can be quickly filtered by type  ✅
     2. Can be searched for in a box, and clicking one allows you to view the details for the technique. ✅
+    3. Techniques associated with a particular Ring can be filtered for.
   * Site has opportunities page where opportunities are displayed in a table ✅
     1. Allow users to filter results in the table by ring, category, etc. ✅
     2. Allow users to view techniques related to opportunities on this page by clicking it in the table. ✅